denisschuerman/denisschuerman/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on future technologies
-- 📫 How to reach me just send an email
+- 📫 How to reach me just send an email: denis.schuerman@gmail.com

 <!---
 denisschuerman/denisschuerman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.